-Network Registrar 8.2 or later, the use-safe-period attribute is
+In Cisco Prime IP Express 8.2 or later, the use-safe-period attribute is enabled by

-enabled by default for a failover pair and the default safe period is 4 hours.
+default for a failover pair and the default safe period is 4 hours.
+This

-This ensures that if the failover partner is in COMMUNICATIONS-INTERRUPTED
+ensures that if the failover partner is in COMMUNICATIONS-INTERRUPTED state for

-state for 4 hours, it will enter PARTNER-DOWN state automatically after the
+4 hours, it will enter PARTNER-DOWN state automatically after the safe period

-safe period elapses.
-You may need to review if this setting is appropriate for
+elapses.
+You may need to review if this setting is appropriate for your network

 In addition, during